 This would directly benefit the proposed mix use of the site.
-A TRO change and if approved changes of the signage for each lay-by could be supported by the scheme.

 7. SUMMARY

 The scheme accords with local and national policy to site development adjacent to good transport linkages and other attractions to minimise trips and share trip movements.

 The site has a sustainable location and the site layout is designed to accord with good practice.